-Item No 5.
-Appointment of Shri Anil Mukim, IAS as Director & Chairman.
+Item No. 5 Appointment of Dr. Rajiv Kumar Gupta, IAS as Director liable to retire by rotation.

-Shri Anil Mukim, IAS had been appointed as the Additional Director and Chairman by the Board of Directors effective from 1st April, 2020 in view of communication by Energy & Petrochemicals Department bearing No-MIS/15-2014/1345/E dated 01/04/2020.
+Dr. Rajiv Kumar Gupta, IAS, had been appointed as an Additional Director by the Board of Directors effective from 5th July, 2021 in view of communication no - MIS/15-2014/1345/E dated 01/07/2021 received from Energy and Petrochemicals Department, Government of Gujarat.
 He and his relatives hold nil shares of the Company.